 Following the magnificent opening on October 29, 2018, the flights commenced at the İstanbul Airport.
 After implementing the project, yesterday, İGA carried out in Arnavutköy the first one of the afforestation works that is to reach all of Turkey.

-The first saplings were planted at the event that was organized by the joint efforts of İGA and Istanbul Regional Directorate of Forestry, hosted by H. Kadri Samsunlu, the CEO and Chairman of the Executive Board of İGA, and Cahit Turan, the Republic of Turkey Minister of Transport and Infrastructure; Şahin Aybal, Deputy General Director at General Directorate of Forestry; İbrahim Yüzer, Head of Afforestation Department and Recep Ateş, Istanbul Regional Director of Forestry, attended the event.
+The first saplings were planted at the event that was organized by the joint efforts of İGA and Istanbul Regional Directorate of Forestry, hosted by Chief Executive Officier of iGA Airport Operations H. Kadri Samsunlu, and Cahit Turan, the Republic of Turkey Minister of Transport and Infrastructure; Şahin Aybal, Deputy General Director at General Directorate of Forestry; İbrahim Yüzer, Head of Afforestation Department and Recep Ateş, Istanbul Regional Director of Forestry, attended the event.

 Stating that Turkey had carried out crucial afforestation activities in recent years,Recep Ateş, the Istanbul Regional Director of Forestry, added that "This zone of afforestation is called Terkos (Durusu) Lake Basin, and it fulfills a significant portion of Istanbul's drinking water requirement.
 Here, we owe the current situation to one of the world's largest sand dune afforestation projects that aimed to prevent the sea and the lake merging, and it consists of 2,100 hectares of afforestation work that began in the 1960s.
 Today by planting 80,000 saplings over 50 hectares of area financed by İGA, we hereby take the first step towards the aim of afforestation over 5,000 hectares in different provinces of Turkey.
 Moreover, Istanbul Regional Directorate of Forestry has planted 22 million saplings over 27,000 hectares of area in Istanbul during the last 16 years.
 We maintain our uninterrupted efforts to expand the forested lands of our Istanbul even more."